 Many essential oils are used to help improve thyroid function, including frankincense oil.

 Early research shows that frankincense essential oil use may help the thyroid.
-Frankincense had a positive effect on thyroid function in cell culture study.
+Frankincense had a positive effect on thyroid function in a cell culture study.

 7. Frankincense Essential Oil for Seizure Reduction